Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: DA endomorphisms with stable bundles

 \section{DA endomorphisms with stable bundles}

-In this section, we prove Theorem \ref{main-thm-sc} and Corollary \ref{main-cor-sc} which focus on the rigidity of stable Lyapunov exponents of $sc$-DA endomorphisms on $\TT^2$.
-Moreover, in following Proposition \ref{5 prop counter-example}, we give an example of the $sc$-DA endomorphism on $\TT^2$ which is strictly semi-conjugate to its linearization.
+In this section, we prove Theorem \ref{main-thm-sc} which focus on the rigidity of stable Lyapunov exponents of $sc$-DA endomorphisms on $\TT^2$.
+Moreover, by following Proposition \ref{5 prop counter-example}, we give an example of the $sc$-DA endomorphism on $\TT^2$ which is strictly semi-conjugate to its linearization.
 Further, even some rigidity assumption on a large invariant set cannot guarantee the existence of semi-conjugacy neither.
-Notice that this phenomenon is different from the $cu$-DA case where the semi-conjugacy must be injective, hence, the semi-conjugacy is a topological conjugacy (see Theorem \ref{6 thm}).
-For convenience, we combine Theorem \ref{main-thm-sc} and Corollary \ref{main-cor-sc} as the following.
+Notice that this phenomenon is different from the $cu$-DA case where the semi-conjugacy must be injective, hence, the semi-conjugacy is a topological conjugacy (see Theorem \ref{main-thm-cu}).